Introduction

 Whereas, the monistic form is associated to a single tier, the dualistic model is fundamentally two-tiered.

 Here, the general meeting elects the supervisory board, where we can find non-executives with supervisory powers, even if it is not uncommon that they could be entrusted with “high level” management powers.
 Even employees may have specific seats here.
-In turn, vertically, they elects the executive board, with day-to-day executives managers.
+In turn, vertically, they elect the executive board, with day-to-day executives managers.

-Typical of Germany, French, Netherlands, Hungary, Slovenia, Romania and Austria, it is also called “German Model” or vertical dualistic model.
+Typical of Germany, French, Netherlands, Hungary, Slovenia, Romania and Austria, it is also called the “German Model” or vertical dualistic model.

 Traditional model

-This approach is “traditional” only for some jurisdictions, especially where it is established as standard model by the legal order (e.g. Italy).
+This approach is “traditional” only for some jurisdictions, especially where it is established as a standard model by the legal order (e.g. Italy).
 Actually, it is a horizontal dualistic model, where the board of directors and the board of statutory auditors are both, horizontally, appointed by the shareholders meeting.

-Typical of Italy, Portugal and Japan (where companies are allowed to choose one of these model), it is very much present in some nations, mainly thanks to the fact that, when founders do not express preference, it represents the default model (Goglio & Goldstein, 2010).
+Typical of Italy, Portugal and Japan (where companies are allowed to choose one of these models), it is very much present in some nations, mainly thanks to the fact that, when founders do not express preference, it represents the default model (Goglio & Goldstein, 2010).

 Nordic model